7ud/gitprof/README.md

 # GitRape

-Sends requests to your github profile readme view counter, as a result giving the appearance of more views of your account.
+Sends requests to your Github ReadMe view counter, giving the impression that it has received more views.

 # Features
 - Proxied or Proxyless